quality icon

 Cheapest cars to insure in Georgia

-Honda CR-V tops the list for cheapest car to insure in Georgia at an average cost of $2,240 a year, followed closely by Mini Cooper Countryman JCW at $2,283 per year.
+Honda CR-V has the lowest premium, at an average of $2,240 a year, closely followed by Mini Cooper Countryman JCW, with an average annual car insurance cost of $2,283.

 Make ModelAverage annual premium